python-screen-builder/python-screen-builder/README.md

 if __name__ == '__main__':
     TestApp().run()
 ```
-If everything is working when you run the test program:
+If everything is working, when you run the test program:
 ```
 py test_app.py
 ```